By: Patricia Cermignano

 - 7-Day Model: This model allows you to create a different temperature schedule for each day of the week and offers the most flexibility.

 - 5+2-Day Model: This model allows you to create one temperature schedule for weekdays and another schedule for weekends.

 - 5-1-1 Model: This model allows you to create one schedule for weekdays, one schedule for Saturdays and one schedule for Sundays.

-In addition to the thermostat models, there are four pre-programmed settings for each day: Wake, Day, Evening & Sleep.
-Please see below for a brief overview of each setting:
+In addition to the thermostat models, there are four pre-programed settings for each day: Wake, Day, Evening & Sleep.

-Smart Thermostats are Wi-Fi enabled thermostats that automatically adjust temperatures throughout a house by way of an Internet-connected device, such as a smartphone, or a home automation system.
-Unlike a programmable thermostat that requires programming directly on the device, a smart thermostat can be programmed and adjusted remotely via an app and an Internet connection.
-In fact, some smart thermostats can detect when a homeowner is not at home and can automatically switch into "Away" mode to help save energy.
+Smart thermostats are WiFi enabled thermostats that automatically adjust temperatures throughout a house by way of an Internet-connected device, such as a smartphone or a home automation system.
+Unlike a programmable thermostat that requires programming directly on the device, a smart thermostat can be programed and adjusted remotely via an app and an Internet connection.
+In fact, some smart thermostats can detect when a homeowner is not at home and can automatically switch into “Away” mode to help save energy.

 In addition to providing convenience and control at your fingertips, smart thermostat features include, but are not limited to:

 - Establishing a schedule that automatically adjusts to energy-saving temperature settings when you are asleep or away from your house.

 - Delivers trackable and manageable data on home energy use.

 - Allows a homeowner to control and adjust the heating and cooling remotely.